Small Stories, Big Impact

 The stories already happening in your life are more powerful than you think.

-Most leaders believe a good story requires something extraordinary — a crisis survived, a mountain climbed, a turning point that changed everything.
+Many leaders believe a good story requires something extraordinary - a crisis survived, a mountain climbed, a turning point that changed everything.

 Bobby Hulme-Lippert’s book, Small Stories About Big Things, is built on the conviction that the most overlooked moments in an ordinary life are often the most instructive.
 This session brings that conviction into the room.